rlauer6/App-FargateStack/README.md

         image: my-worker:latest
         schedule: cron(50 12 * * * *)

+_TIP: You can use the ["create-stack"](#create-stack) command to create minimal configuration files for various Fargate application scenarios._

 Using this minimal configuration and running `app-FargateStack` like this:

     app-FargateStack plan